 Iceland was simply breathtaking and otherworldly.
 The views were outstanding in every direction, as well as ever-changing with the elements.
 The air seemed cleaner, the snow seemed whiter, and the breeze crisper.
 The sky seemed to have a mind of its own; pouring rain, then blowing sheets of blustery snowflakes, then showing off a dome of bright blue with clean, sharp winds, all within a few minutes.
 We counted 5 rainbows in one day!
 The landscape reflected these shifts in the atmosphere too—there’d be snow covered mountains and black sand and green and mustard colored rolling hills and sepia toned cliffs of rock.
 It was wildly intoxicating to experience.
 And thought provoking, too, given that the entire country has less residents than the city of Cleveland.
 We couldn’t wrap our heads around that fact!
 The houses along Ring Road in the South (the main road that stretches around the perimeter of the country) were some of the most remote and rural I’ve ever seen—magnified by the fact that many were surrounded by looming mountain ranges and the sprawling Atlantic coastline.
 It was fascinating!

 Time and time again, we found ourselves saying, “This is the kind of scene that cannot be captured in a photograph.
 It just doesn’t do it justice.”
 The vastness, or the depth, or the tonality, or the sheer size of certain scenes was difficult to comprehend in person let alone communicate through a two dimensional photograph.
-Pro tip: when someone says that about a place, run, don’t walk.
+When someone says that about a place, run, don’t walk.

 The other thing that continually fascinated us was this underlying sense of independence and serenity throughout the country.
 Sharply contrasted with the US and even other places we’ve been in Europe, there weren’t countless signs and guides and trail markers and brochures and gates and rest stops.
 We were mostly left to fend for ourselves and go where we pleased, but not in an unfriendly/uninvited sort of way—just in a completely unobtrusive sort of way.
 Even the “popular attractions” felt low-key and underrated, and yet still some of our very favorite things were spots we stumbled upon all by ourselves, never having heard of prior to being there.
 Perhaps we’re just more accustomed to our tourism heavy and economically driven country, but Iceland felt strangely content to stay untapped (especially considering how much tourism HAS ramped up there, according to what we've read!)
 It was not uncommon to be driving along Ring Road, catch a glimpse of something magnificent, and go exploring for a couple hundred yards, completely and utterly alone.
 It was the sort of thing that made you feel tiny and humbled by Mother Nature, for sure.